Some say…it’s the single greatest musical instrument ever invented.

 - Indian Rosewood – which is the most common choice by far, because it’s durable, resonant, and can be polished without any finish due to its natural oils.

-- Ebony – which is rarer and more expensive than rosewood, but still popular since it’s properties are mostly the same.
+- Ebony – which is rarer and more expensive than rosewood, but still popular since its properties are mostly the same.

 Up next…